r-pufky/payday2-secret/README_JA.md

 1. Pump It Up

-   `In the forest four thieves kept the pipe from their river intact.`
+   `In the forest the four thieves kept the pipe from their river intact.`

 1. Settling a Scar